codacy-open-source-projects-scans/mongodb/src/mongo/db/catalog/README.md

 [list_catalog_read_concern.js](https://github.com/mongodb/mongo/blob/532c0679ef4fc8313a9e00a1334ca18e04ff6914/jstests/noPassthrough/list_catalog_read_concern.js#L46)
 contains examples of using $listCatalog with a variety of read concern settings.

-The tradtional alternative would have involved a `listDatabases` command followed by a series of `listCollections` and `listIndexes` calls, with the downside of reading the catalog at a different point in time during each command invocation.
+The traditional alternative would have involved a `listDatabases` command followed by a series of `listCollections` and `listIndexes` calls, with the downside of reading the catalog at a different point in time during each command invocation.